Where is Wales & travelling to Wales

 Wales is part of Britain and the United Kingdom.

-Click on the map below to see where we are on our interactive world map.
+Use the zoom buttons to see where we are on our interactive world map.

 To find out more about getting to Wales, take a look at the information below.